Undline/UndChain/Understanding UndChain Core.md

         """

         return self.config.get("utilities", {})
 ```

-This is one of those methods that I have yet to implement, but could be used.
+This is one of those methods that I have yet to implement.
 The idea is that we can get a list of utilities that the partners can perform.
 Each utility should have a suggested fee (partners will be able to set their own fees), what the name of the method is and a description of what that method does.

 ```Python
 def get_sub_domain_info(self) -> Dict[str, Any]: